viniciuschioratto/viniciuschioratto.github.io/README.md

   - Utilize Scrum methodologies to stay organized prioritize tasks, and ensure timely delivery of projects.
   - Troubleshoot and fix bugs or issues identified in the online shops.
   - Assist in creating documentation for new features or modifications to existing features.
-  - Hands-on experience with PHP, Java, MySQL, Git HTML, CSS, and JavaScript.
+  - Hands-on experience with PHP, Java, MySQL, Git, HTML, CSS, and JavaScript.
+- **Technologies**: Java 8, PHP, Spring Boot, JPA, MySQL, NodeJs, HTML, CSS, JavaScript, Git, GitHub.

 ### Intern Software Engineer - MKX Websites